Jessicahaugen/kanye_blessed/README.md

 # Kanye Ble$$ed
-an application using the Kanye west app to bring daily yeezus inspiration.

-# Componenets

-Landing page
-quotes page
-post your inspo to twitter/facebook/instagram copy button to copy quote
+Front end application using the Kanye.rest API to bring daily inpiration from Yeezy.
+Enter your name to generate a awesome nickname.
+Copy your favorite quote to your clipboard or post to social media of choice.
+Fully responsive and including breakpoints.

+Tools used:

+- React.js
+- Redux
+- CSS Animations
+- External component libraries